Places We Go : Fascinating Florence

 Here's the neighborhood restaurant where we ate lunch.

-In Lucca, John said the house special ravioli was the best pasta he had in Italy this trip.
+In Lucca, John said the house special ravioli was the best pasta he ate this trip.
 It was so yummy!

 Julius Caesar was in Lucca in 56 BC.
-Moving day 2,081 years later.
+Someone's moving day 2,081 years later.

 Amazon deliveries must be the same around the world.